heathhenley/NewDepths/readme.md

 ## Contributing
 Help is welcome!
 For any issues or suggestions, just open an issue.
 If you want to contribute, open a PR.
 I'm happy to help you get started!
+I'll eventually move to using issues - but as I'm the only one working on it right now, I've got a bunch of notes in [`todo.md`](/todo.md) that I'm working through.